lovekaushik899/lovekaushik899/README.md

 I am a **Bioinformatics graduate with an M.Sc. in Bioinformatics**, working at the interface of **computational biology, genomics, and data science**.
 My work focuses on applying **computational methods, data analysis, and machine learning techniques** to address complex biological questions.

 Through academic research and project-based work, I have developed experience in **structural bioinformatics, genomics data analysis, molecular dynamics simulations, and biological database development**.
-I primarily work in **Python, R, and Linux-based environments**, building reproducible computational pipelines for analysing biological data.
+I primarily work in **Python, R, and Linux-based environments**, building reproducible computational pipelines for analyzing biological data.

 My broader goal is to contribute to research that advances our understanding of **genomic regulation, molecular mechanisms of disease, and computational approaches in life sciences**.